jamii/jamii.github.com/_drafts/relational-ui.markdown

 * The marginal allocation rate per tab is 1mb across 5373 allocations.
 This is almost entirely in the template queries.
 Most of the individual allocations are from creating identical event strings on each of 200 todos x 100 tabs, but the bulk of the allocation size is from many, many copies of the columns in these relations.

 So there is probably a lot of margin for improvement in the control flow layer that binds the queries together and handles sorting/indexing relations.
 Which is unsurprising, because one of the top items on my todo list is `control flow is a pile of poop - make it not that`.

+Bear in mind also that this is recalculating the UI for each tab from scratch on each event.
+The UI calculation is built up entirely out of simple joins and maps so in theory it should be easy to maintain incrementally.

 Overall, I'm pleasantly surprised that it's already this fast.